 About our Board

 The Board of Directors develops guiding policies for the Co-op, assures performance and fiscal responsibility, provides a link to members, and helps define the broader vision of the Co-op.
-These responsibilities are spelled out in our Policy Governance Manual.
+These responsibilities are spelled out in our Policy Governance Manual and our By-Laws.

-are held at 7 pm the first Thursday of the month at
+The Board meets at 7:00 pm the first Thursday of the month at:

 Willimantic Food Co-op – Board of Directors’ Meeting

-Click on a date to download a Word document of the meeting's minutes.
+Click on a date to view or download a PDF document of the meeting’s minutes:

 Joanne Todd grew up in Willimantic and lives in Scotland.
 She believes that the Food Coop is important to the Willimantic Community.
 She is privileged to serve on the Board and contribute to the coop’s vitality.
 Joanne is President/CEO of Northeast Family Federal Credit Union, a member-owned financial cooperative where she began as a teller.
 She holds a BS in Accounting and a MBA from the University of Connecticut.

 Linda Brock – Secretary (2019)

 Linda is pleased to find a vibrant, thriving cooperative here in Willimantic, after a few decades of “homesickness” for her early co-op experience with the venerable Weavers’ Way in Philadelphia.
 She believes that organic and fresh foods are important for both physical and spiritual nourishment, and enjoys supporting the co-op’s endeavors by serving as scribe for Board meetings.
 She and her husband Mark live in Windham Center with more cats than strictly necessary and the occasional itinerant male offspring.